ftmhghpnh/fall2019-project5-sec2-grp4/README.md

 + Mo Yang
 	- Extract the features for base model (HOG features)
 	- edit some of the README.md files

++ Yian Huang
+	- descriptive analysis of 4132914 train data
+	- edit some of the README.md files

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.